mauri870/ransomware/README.md

 By default, the server will listen on `https://localhost:8080`.
 The client will use this host as the default url too.

 You can put the server on any domain and start it.
-Simply overwrite the `SERVER_URL` constant on `client/main.go` before build and the malware will try to connect with this url instead
+Simply overwrite the `SERVER_HOST` and `SERVER_PORT` on Makefile before build and the malware will try to connect with this url instead

 After build, a binary called `ransomware.exe`, `server`/`server.exe` and `unlocker.exe` will be generated on the bin folder.
 The execution of `ransomware.exe` and `unlocker.exe` (even if it is compiled for linux/darwin) is locked to windows machines only.